+c.
+Terrestrial Environment - describe the potential effects of the Project on flora and fauna including bats, plants, migratory birds, birds protected by the MCBA, caribou (migratory and boreal), SAR and of conservation concern, and their habitat (including critical, sensitive and rare habitat), associated with, but not limited to, the following:

+- i. direct and indirect effects of Project activities during the construction, operation and maintenance, decommissioning and rehabilitation phases; - ii. interactions with mine operations, including estimated mortality rates; - iii. emissions, discharges and releases of substances; - iv. land disturbance that has the ability to act as temporary habitat for SAR and species of conservation concern; and - v. noise, vibrations and light, and in particular effects on feeding, breeding, movement and migratory patterns.

 d.
+Land and Resource Use - describe the potential effects of the Project on land use and tenure, including, but not limited to, the following:

+- i.
+Land use and tenure, including: - mining, mineral exploration, and quarrying activities, and land accessibility for future mining, mineral exploration, and quarrying activities, including accessibility of land for future exploration of iron ore resources in Labrador West;

+- land tenure under the Mineral Act and Quarry Materials Act, including potential restrictions for Project development associated with existing land tenure; - Crown land tenure and private land ownership and potential restrictions for Project development associated with existing land tenure; - Indigenous land and resources use; - municipal zoning and development control; - tourism establishments and operations; and - vibrations from mine operations on existing land and facilities and operations.

-Terrestrial Environment - Effects of the Project on flora and fauna (including bats, plants, migratory birds, birds protected by the MCBA, caribou, species at risk and of conservation concern), and their habitat (including critical, sensitive and rare habitat), associated with, but not limited to, the following:
+ii.
+Effects of the Project on existing electrical infrastructure and the potential implications for the overall provincially and regionally interconnected transmission system, including, but not limited to, the following:

-- i. direct and indirect effects of Project activities during the construction, operation and maintenance, decommissioning and rehabilitation phases; - ii. interactions with mine operations, including estimated mortality rates; - iii. emissions, discharges and releases of substances; - iv. land disturbance that has the ability to act as temporary habitat for species at risk and species of conservation concern; and - v. noise, vibrations and light, and in particular effects on feeding, breeding, movement and migratory patterns.
+- through continued engagement with NL Hydro provide: summary of results for system impact studies undertaken by NL Hydro including factors such as effects on cost and access to electricity for provincial residents, details on how transmission infrastructure costs will be recovered under the principles of NL Hydro's Network Additions Policy (or as Specifically Assigned Assets which are for the sole benefit of the Project), and details related to the reliability and operating effects of the Project on the existing electrical system;

+- details regarding the geographical footprint and routing to assess proximity to existing infrastructure and any consequential risk of interference; and - details on when the Project would require access to transmission resources, including any curtailment considerations and the effect on other customers, both during the period before the mine is operational and over the longer term.

+Ongoing consultation with NL Hydro shall occur for the above requirements, as needed, in the planning for this Project.

 e.
-Land and Resource Use - Effects of the Project on land use and tenure, including, but not limited to, the following:

-- i. mining, mineral exploration, and quarrying activities, and land accessibility for future mining, mineral exploration, and quarrying activities, including accessibility of land for future exploration of iron ore resources in Labrador West; - ii. existing land tenure, including but not limited to, land tenure under the Mineral Act and Quarry Materials Act, including restrictions for Project development associated with existing land tenure; - iii. existing land tenure, including Crown land tenure and private land ownership and restrictions for Project development associated with existing land tenure; - iv. municipal zoning and development control compliance; - v. tourism establishments and operations; and - vi. potential effects of vibrations from mine operations on existing land and facilities and operations.

-f.
-Land and Resource Use - Effects of the Project on existing electrical infrastructure and the potential implications for the overall provincial and regionally interconnected transmission system, including, but not limited to, the following:
+Communities - effects of all phases of the Project on human health and quality of life, including, but not limited to, the following:

-- i. effects on cost and access to electricity and other goods and services for provincial residents; - ii. details on how transmission infrastructure costs will be recovered under the principles of NL Hydro's Network Additions Policy, or as Specifically Assigned Assets which are for the sole benefit of the Project; - iii. details regarding the geographical footprint and routing to assess proximity to existing infrastructure and any consequential risk of interference; - iv. details related to NL Hydro system impact studies which will determine the reliability and operating effects of the Project on the existing electrical system; - v. details on when the Project would require access to transmission resources, including any curtailment considerations and the effect on other customers, both during the period before the mine is operational and over the longer term; and - vi. details on how additional transmission infrastructure will be brought forward as a separate project for required approvals.

-Ongoing consultation with NL Hydro should occur for the above requirements, as needed, in the planning for this Project.

-- g.
-Communities - Effects of all phases of the Project on human health and quality of life, including, but not limited to, the following: - i. vibrations, noise emissions and noise levels, including sustained low frequency noise; - ii. light emissions; - iii. dust and air emissions, including atmospheric dispersion modelling of air emissions from the Project and the results compared to acceptable standards;
+i.
+Human health and quality of life, including, but not limited to:

+- vibrations, noise emissions and noise levels, including sustained low frequency noise; - light emissions including night lighting; - dust and air emissions, including atmospheric dispersion modelling of air emissions from the Project and the results compared to acceptable standards; - wastewater; - private, semi-public and public drinking water systems; - domestic wood cutting areas; - traditional, cultural and recreational activities; - Indigenous activities;
-- iv. wastewater;

-- v. private, semi-private and public drinking water systems;

-- vi. domestic wood cutting areas;

-- vii. traditional, cultural and recreational activities;

-- viii. developed areas; and
+- developed areas; and - viewscapes.

-- ix. viewscapes.

-h.
-Communities - The EIS shall assess the boomtown effects of the Project on community health and services, including, but not limited to, the following factors:
+ii.
+The boomtown effects of the Project on community health and services, including, but not limited to: